What Is 16/8 Fasting—and How Does It Work?

 To date, no published research has found that time restriction on its own can trigger accelerated weight loss in humans.
 But losing weight is possible if a smaller eating window happens to reduce your overall calorie intake—for instance, by moving midnight snacks out of bounds, says Cara Harbstreet, a registered dietitian and nutritionist based in Kansas City.

 Findings so far are mixed on whether people naturally tend to eat less on a 16/8 eating schedule.
 A small pilot study in 2018, for example, recruited 23 adult volunteers with obesity and had them follow a 16/8 plan for 12 weeks without additional dietary restrictions.
-Subjects consumed 341 fewer calories per day on average and lost 3% of their body weight by the study’s end.
+Subjects consumed 341 fewer calories per day on average and lost about 3% of their body weight by the study’s end.
 On the other hand, 16/8 dieters in a more recent clinical trial showed no significant difference in calorie intake or weight loss when compared with people in a control group.

 The current phase of research aims to compare intermittent time-restricted diets like 16/8 with continuous calorie-restricted weight-loss diets in controlled settings, Dr. Steger says.
 She expects to publish findings on that matter soon, noting that her preliminary results suggest that the two approaches do not yield major differences in weight loss.
 Time-restricted eating, however, may deliver an edge in fat loss.